OmarYoussouf/test_agzero/README.md

 This is a test repository

-We are using this as a testing and sandboc repo for AgZero Github training.
+We are using this as a testing and sandbox repo for AgZero Github training.